andrenth/srsly/README.md

 With regards to case 1 above, srsly will apply SRS even to the local delivery.
 While this is not necessary, it should cause no issues either.
-The more complicated scenarion is the one of choosing a forward domain.
+The more complicated scenario is the one of choosing a forward domain.
 In the example above, we can observe the following:

 * `x@local1.com` translates to one remote address and to one local address;